 How to Merge 2D Animation Into Live Action Video Using Cartoon Animator and After Effects

-Cartoon Animator has a way to export your 2D animations using an alpha channel, which allows your animation to have transparency; you can layer this video on top of any sort of background that you can imagine.
-In this tutorial you will learn how to merge a 2D animated character created using Cartoon Animator into a live action video clip using After Effects.
+Cartoon Animator has a simple way to export your 2D animations using an alpha channel, which allows your animation to have transparency; you can layer this video on top of any sort of that you can imagine.
+In this tutorial you will learn how to merge a 2D animated created using Cartoon Animator into a live action video clip using After Effects.

 Topics we cover will include: